 8. Using A Blowtorch

 Another simple yet effective technique for giving a wood that unique look.
 It involves using a blow torch.
 All you have to do is to blacken wood along the grains and you’re done.
-Just make sure you won’t over do it then put a finish to seal it.
+Just make sure you don’t overdo it then put a finish to seal it.
 Below it’s a great example of working with a blow torch found on Facebook.